South Jersey Workers’ Compensation Lawyers

 South Jersey Workers’ Compensation Attorneys at Pietras Saracino Smith & Meeks, LLP Represent Injured Workers

 Reach our workers’ compensation attorneys in south Jersey after you have been hurt at work.
 We only handle workers’ compensation cases, and we have the track record of success you deserve.
-Call us today at 856-761-3773 or contact us online for a free consultation.
+Call us today at 856-761-3773 or contact us online for a free consultation with our South Jersey work injury lawyers.
 Located in Cherry Hill, New Jersey, we serve injured workers throughout South Jersey, including Camden, Cinnaminson, Delran, Maple Shade, and Pennsauken.